This is Not a Sequel: Chapter 2

 Ryder had left a note on the counter, a yellow Post-it stuck beside the sink like a small flag of surrender.

-Lady put her reading glasses on out of habit.
 Black cat-eye frames, sharp at the corners.
-Ryder had called them cute and quirky once.
-She wore them anyway, and the loopy handwriting sharpened into something personal.
+She put them on and the loopy handwriting sharpened into something personal.

 Getting lattes.
 Back soon.